factor-io/docs/docs/connectors/hipchat.md

       api_key:

-## Room Message Listener
+## Message Listener
-The Room Message Listener (`hipchat::send_message`) listens for when someone posts a new message to a room.
+The Room Message Listener (`hipchat::message`) listens for when someone posts a new message to a room.
 The filter parameter filters the messages only for ones that match the regular expression.

 ### Params
 - **room** (required): the name of the room wher eyou want to listen for messages
 - **filter** (required): A regular expression filter of the messages you want to get.
 This also supports matching.

 ### Example
-    listen 'hipchat::send_message', room:'Factor', filter:'ping (.*)' do |message|
+    listen 'hipchat::message', room:'Factor', filter:'ping (.*)' do |message|
       run 'hipchat::send', room:'Factor', message: "pong #{message.matches[0]}"
     end